markojak/dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+**IMPORTANT** Make sure to install the Homebrew packages as per the Dumpfile provided `Brewfile` in this repository
+`brew bundle install` Looks for ~/Brewfile and installs its contents

 3. To get this repository you'll need `.ssh` keys configured.
 This directory will be missing.
 A quick `ssh-keygen` will create the directory with the appropriate permissions.
 You can then copy over the ssh keys as required __(not in this repository)__